keento0809/CountryBeen/README.md

 # CountryBeen

-A web application memorizing countries where you've ever been to before and analyzing them visually with React and Typescript.
+A web application memorizing countries where you've ever been before and analyzing them visually with React and Typescript.

 ## Demo link: